Defending Clients Charged For Driving Impaired by Drugs

 One major problem with OUI cases is the difficulty in proving impairment.
 As with alcohol-related offenses, someone suspected of driving under the influence is subject to field sobriety testing.
 There are a few different tests that are used to determine physical impairment.

 However, BAC testing does not detect drugs, and many of the commonly used methods of detecting alcohol impairment are not effective for drugs.
 Blood and urine testing may also be used, but it takes time to get the results.

-At Attorney Joseph Kelly Levasseur, PLLC, I take a strategic approach to each case.
+At Joseph Kelly Levasseur, Esquire, I take a strategic approach to each case.
 I will examine the reason the police gave for stopping you to ensure that your constitutional rights were not violated, and I will inspect how impairment was determined to look for opportunities to challenge or suppress evidence.
 Throughout the legal process, I am accessible to my clients, so you will always know the status of your case.

 To schedule a consultation by phone or in person, please call my office at (603) 622-7575 or fill out my online contact form.